cloudcomponents/cdk-constructs/packages/cdk-codepipeline-anchore-inline-scan-action/API.md

 #### protected bound(scope, _stage, options) <a id="cloudcomponents-cdk-codepipeline-anchore-inline-scan-action-codepipelineanchoreinlinescanaction-bound"></a>

-The method called when an Action is attached to a Pipeline.
+(experimental) The method called when an Action is attached to a Pipeline.

 This method is guaranteed to be called only once for each Action instance.